fpinscala/fpinscala/README.md

     $ sbt

-Once it is finished launching, you'll get a prompt from which you can issue commands to build and interact with your code.
+Once it is finished launching, you'll get a prompt `sbt:fpinscala>` from which you can issue commands to build and interact with your code.
 Try the following:

-    > compile
+    sbt:fpinscala> compile

 This compiles all exercises and answers.
 You can also do:

-    > console
+    sbt:fpinscala> console

-to get a Scala REPL with access to exercises and answers, and
+to get a Scala REPL (prompt `scala>`) with access to exercises and answers, and then for example:

+    scala> import fpinscala.exercises.datastructures.List.*

+to import the List package.

+Running (outside the console):

-    > run
+    sbt:fpinscala> run

-To get a menu of possible main methods to execute.
+gives a menu of possible main methods to execute.

 To run unit-tests for a file you can do:

-    > testOnly fpinscala.exercises.gettingstarted.GettingStartedSuite
+    sbt:fpinscala> testOnly fpinscala.exercises.gettingstarted.GettingStartedSuite

 To run all unit-tests:

-    > test
+    sbt:fpinscala> test

 All code in this repository is [MIT-licensed](http://opensource.org/licenses/mit-license.php).
 See the